f5devcentral/f5-rseries-training/docs/rseries_security.rst

 F5OS Platform Layer Isolation
 =============================

-Management of the new F5OS platform layer is completely isolated from in-band traffic, networking, and VLANs.
+When looking at management of the rSeries platform, it is important to separate the in-band (data plane) networking from the out-of-band (management) networking.
+Management of the new F5OS platform layer is completely isolated from in-band data-plane traffic, networking, and VLANs and is managed via the out-of-band management network only.
 It is purposely isolated so that it is only accessible via the out-of-band management network.
-In fact, there are no in-band IP addresses assigned to the F5OS layer, only tenants will have in-band management IP addresses and access.
+In fact, there are no in-band (data-plane) IP addresses assigned to the F5OS layer, only tenants will have in-band (data-plane) IP addresses and access.
 Tenants also have out-of-band connectivity so they can be managed via the out-of-band network.

 This allows customers to run a secure/locked-down out-of-band management network where access is tightly restricted.
 The diagram below shows the out-of-band management access entering the rSeries appliance through **MGMT** port.
 The external MGMT port is bridged to an internal out-of-band network that connects to all tenants within the rSeries appliance.